dotnet/Kerberos.NET/README.md

 );
 ```

+# Replay Detection

+The built-in replay detection uses a `MemoryCache` to temporarily store references to hashes of the ticket nonces.
+These references are removed when the ticket expires.
+The detection process occurs right after decryption as soon as the authenticator sequence number is available.

+Note that the built-in detection logic does not work effectively when the application is clustered because the cache is not shared across machines.
+You will need to create a cache that is shared across machines for this to work correctly in a clustered environment.

-Note that the existing replay detection used internally is just a HashSet<string> detecting whether the incoming token has been seen before.
-There's a TODO item to make this more useful as this doesn't remove the strings after a period of time.
-If you'd like touse your own replay detection just implement the `ITicketCacheValidator` interface and pass it in the `SimpleKerberosValidator` constructor.
+If you'd like to use your own replay detection just implement the `ITicketReplayValidator` interface and pass it in the `KerberosValidator` constructor.

 # Samples!
 There are samples!